Katy Abbott: Biography

 Abbott's compositions have been broadcast and performed in the UK, Europe, Asia and the US and featured in Australian and International music festivals including the International Alliance for Women in Music (IAWM) conference in Beijing the International Rostrum of Composers in Wroclaw, Poland, and the Melbourne, Perth and Canberra International Festivals.

 Abbott studied with Stuart Greenbaum, Brenton Broadstock and Linda Kouvaras at University of Melbourne, where she completed her PhD in 2007.

 Several of Abbott's compositions have appeared on the syllabus of Australian Music Examinations Board and ANZCA.
 Her compositions are published by Reed Music, Promethean Editions (NZ), the Australian Music Centre and Morton Music.

-Abbott has released five solo albums; Sunburnt Aftertones: The Chamber Music of Katy Abbott (Move Records), The Domestic Sublime: The Vocal Music of Katy Abbott (ABC Classics), Famous (Leeward Side Records), Punch: The Brass Music of Katy Abbott (ABC Classics) and The Peasant Prince (ABC Classics with Tasmanian Symphony Orchestra (TSO) and Li Cunxin).
+Abbott has released five solo albums; Sunburnt Aftertones: The Chamber Music of Katy Abbott (Move Records), The Domestic Sublime: The Vocal Music of Katy Abbott (ABC Classics), Famous (ABC Classics), Punch: The Brass Music of Katy Abbott (ABC Classics) and The Peasant Prince (ABC Classics with Tasmanian Symphony Orchestra (TSO) and Li Cunxin).

 Abbott is currently based in Melbourne and holds the post of senior lecturer in music (composition) at Melbourne Conservatorium of Music, University of Melbourne.